auxellbs/splconline.github.io/_posts/2022-02-03-service-wa-myths.md

 ### Myth #4: To setup Service WA, I only need to setup MyGovID first
 Service WA has two sections of interest when it comes to covid: a check-in section (like the Safe WA app) and a vax cert section.
 Having setup MyGovID alone will get you to the check-in section of Service WA, but not the vax cert section.

-For the vax cert section of Service WA to work, on top of having MyGovID, you need to get your digital covid vaccination certificate in there.
+For the vax cert section of Service WA to work, on top of having MyGovID, you need to get your digital covid vaccination certificate in there ([here are the wa.gov.au full instructions for this step](https://www.wa.gov.au/government/multi-step-guides/servicewa-app-support/how-import-your-covid-19-digital-certificate-the-servicewa-app){:target="_blank"}).
 For that to happen you need to have your Medicare Express app set up.
 But then a prerequisite to setting up your Medicare Express app is to have your MyGov already set up, *and* connected to your Medicare account.

 Option 9 anyone?
 (Sounds of shuffling feet towards the photocopier with hardcopy vax cert in hand.)